Miss Nita's Pond Restoration

 CHALLENGE HANDLED

-This wasn’t just overgrown land—this was property that had been used hard and then abandoned.
-Greenhouse frames, rotted lumber, old equipment, and tree piles that had been accumulating for years.
+The property had been neglected for years — tree piles and debris accumulating with no plan to deal with them.
+Tree piles and debris had been accumulating and pushed to the edges.
 Some of it was buried.
 Some of it was scattered across the property in piles that had become part of the landscape.

 We treated it like a reset.
 Everything that wasn’t a tree Miss Nita wanted to keep came out.
-The greenhouse remnants, the old debris, the forgotten piles – all of it loaded, hauled, and burned.
+The debris, the forgotten piles – all of it loaded, hauled, and burned.

 Excavator bucket near a brush fire on red dirt land.